Walton Studios: History

-Cecil Hepworth leased a house for £36 per annum in Hurst Grove, Walton-on-Thames in 1899 and established Hepworth Studios.
+Cecil Hepworth leased a house for £36 per annum in Hurst Grove, Walton-on-Thames, in 1899, and established Hepworth Studios.
 The film recording studio he built included electric lighting and a film laboratory.
 Along with his cousin Monty Wicks, Hepworth created the filmmaking production company Hepwix, and began producing actualities, which were newsreel-like short documentary films.
 A 15 ft by 8 ft stage was also constructed in the house's back garden.
 By the turn of the 20th century Hepworth was making 100 films a year.

 By 1905, Hepworth built a larger glass stage and began producing trick films as well as filmed material in other genres.
 In 1907 the studio was wrecked by a fire, which killed a member of staff.
-The studio continued production through World War I, producing short propaganda films to support the war-effort.
-During the early stages of the First World War, the studios were used to make films featuring the American star Florence Turner.
+The studio continued production through the First World War, producing short propaganda films to support the war effort.
+During the early stages of that war, the studios were used to make films featuring the American star Florence Turner.

 In 1923 Cecil Hepworth's Hepworth Picture Plays company which operated at the studio declared bankruptcy, due in part to the increasing competition from rival film companies.
 All of the original film negatives in Hepworth's possession were melted down by the receiver in order to sell the constituent silver, and thus Hepworth's entire back catalogue of 2,000 films was destroyed, a historical disaster in which 80% of British films made between 1900 and 1929 were lost for ever.